Sean5P/PP3-TEST/README.md

 ### Acknowledgments
 Code Institute for their understanding and patience.

 Brian Macharia for his superb support and mentorship.

-Brian Power for his reassurance and guidance under pressure.
+Brian Power for his help and guidance.